oblivia-simplex/Narrativity/2_schneider.md

-speaking---and he was looking directly at her, he had moved closer to her, their knees were almost touching while I had somehow pushed my chair further into the corner---even though he was now speaking only to her, and I couldn\'t hear what he was saying, she was looking at me, she was smiling, she had liked what I said.
+speaking---and he was looking directly at her, he had moved closer to her, their knees were almost touching while I had somehow pushed my chair further into the corner---even though he was now speaking only to her, and I couldn't hear what he was saying, she was looking at me, she was smiling, she had liked what I said.
 Yes, she liked me very much.
 She thought I was intelligent, an intellectual.
 Yes, an intellectual.
 But I could not make him turn around, I could not make him face me.
 I wanted him to tell me if he had eaten.

-\"But I\'m eating now; we\'re both eating now, don\'t you see?\"
+"But I\'m eating now; we\'re both eating now, don\'t you see?\"

 I saw no food on the table---but the table had just now appeared, or it had just been cleared---and their mouths were moving words, they